• Skip to main content

 Is Land Banking Legal?
 Will it be Banned?

 In recent years there have been suggestions from various parties that land banking could be made illegal.
-This has been proposed as a way of trying to ensure that more land that is available for building on is actually built on, that more houses are built and that the housing shortage is reduced.
+Such a ban would be introduced to ensure that more land is made available for building on, that more houses are built and that the housing shortage is reduced.

 Another proposal suggests that developers and investors should have to pay a ‘build out levy’ or Council Tax on the houses that could be built on land banked land but which have not been.
-This might encourage them to speed up the process of building on the land.
+This might encourage them to speed up their processes.

-The Government has also proposed the planning system could be changed so that all land is zoned into land which can be built on without planning permission and land which cannot be built on.
-This would mean that land in land banks could be built on, straightaway, without the need to obtain planning permission.
-It could speed up the new house building process by removing one of the reasons land is held in land banks for extended periods.
+The Government has also proposed the planning system could be changed so that all land is zoned into the land which can be built on without planning permission and land which cannot be built on.
+This would mean that land could be developed without the need for planning permission.
+It could speed up the new house-building process by removing one of the reasons land is held in land banks for extended periods.

 Quick Links